-Briana Dincher is a high school student from New York City.
+Briana Dincher is a high school graduate from New York City.
 She enjoys writing, poetry, reading crime novels, volunteering, and playing badminton.
 Currently, she is an intern at Feeling the Vibe Magazine, where she writes entertainment blogs about music and TV shows.
 In addition, she works and volunteers as a tutor for students in grades K–12, teaching mathematics and essay writing.

 Briana enjoys learning French and hopes to travel to France next summer to practice via verbal communication.
 This is her first year with New Heights Educational Group as a volunteer Internet radio host, and she is excited to try out her skills in radio broadcasting.
 In the future, she hopes to study journalism and business in college.